 If your elephant ear plant is drooping, yellowing, curling, or getting brown tips, start with two checks: what type of elephant ear you have and how wet the soil is right now.
 Most care problems come from treating every “elephant ear” the same.

 Here is the plain-English split: Colocasia is the thirstier type and usually wants evenly moist soil.
 Alocasia needs a short dry-down between waterings.
 If you guess wrong, the leaves complain fast.
+If your plant is clearly an Alocasia, our full alocasia care guide goes deeper on variety-specific indoor care.

 Not sure what plant you are caring for?